 This is the time of year that my daughter always gets sick and comes down with croup.
 This year isn’t any different but maybe next year will be.
 I contribute her illness to her allergies and the change in the weather.
 We are cooped up inside during this time of year because it’s typically cold out.
 Now I am starting to wonder if our indoor air quality isn’t just as big of a contributor to her illness as the outdoor air.

 According to the EPA Americans spend the majority of their time indoors.
 Some of the most common indoor air pollutants include: mold, dust mites (in pillows, blankets or stuffed animals), tobacco smoke, cooking fumes, pet hair, dander, germs and bacteria as well as pollen and dust.
 If you ask me that’s a lot of indoor air pollutants.
-Children and the elderly are especially sensitive to air pollution and most are microscopic and can easily pass through the nose or throat directly into the lungs
+Children and the elderly are especially sensitive to air pollution and most are microscopic and can easily pass through the nose or throat directly into the lungs.
+Not to mention how dry air can be, and the need to use a humidifier, especially for babies.

 As a family we have done several things to help minimize the allergens and pollutants in our home.
 Some of the things we have done include remove the carpet throughout the majority of the house, use allergy covers in our bedrooms, dust regularly, clean with vinegar, use a vacuum that filters with water instead of bags and we don’t use any air fresheners in our house.
 But the one thing we haven’t done is use large air purifiers/filters.
 Since Indoor air may be up to 5 times more polluted than outdoor air this is something we should have been doing but haven’t.